HiassofT/highspeed-sio/README.txt

 patched OS ROM into your Atari (which doesn't use the RAM under the OS ROM and therefore also works with Turbo Basic and SpartaDos).

+As an alternative you can boot hisioboot.atr or hisioboot-atarisio.atr.
+They patch the currently active OS and then allow a disk to be booted. hisioboot-atarisio.atr executes a "exchange D1: with D2:" AtariSIO command and if it succeeds will immediately continue the boot process.
+This allows for easy "chain-booting" the highspeed SIO patch by loading hisioboot-atarisio.atr in D1: and the ATR file to boot in D2:.

 The files "HISIO*.COM" and "DUMPOS.COM" can be found in the ZIP as separate files and also in the included "hipatch.atr".